rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/ratrace_4.png)

-Download the log file (use either of the Download icons).
+Download the log file (use either of the download icons).

 ![](/images/ratrace_5.png)